Luos-io/Documentation/src/pages/luos-technology/message/advanced-message.md

 # Receive and Send Advanced messages

-Luos provides advanced sending and receiving mechanisms allowing you to deal with various data transmission needs or stategy.
+Luos provides advanced sending and receiving mechanisms allowing to deal with various data transmission needs or stategies.

 ## Large data